 Helping Hearts is open Tuesday and Thursday from 12 pm – 2pm in the back of the church.
 To apply for Square One Villages, please call 541-525-0501 or apply online at squareonevillages.org.

 - For a crisis counselor please call Whitebird at 541-687-4000 / 1-800-422-7558.

 Though we depend primarily on donations of materials for this ministry, it is necessary to purchase some items.
 We serve over 3,500 people a year for less than $7,000.

 To donate money, click here.
-Or send a check designated for Helping Hands to First Christian Church at 1166 Oak Street, Eugene, OR 97402.
+Or send a check designated for Helping Hearts to First Christian Church at 1166 Oak Street, Eugene, OR 97402.